nv-dler/nv-dler.github.io/_pages/home.md

 DLER (Deep Learning Efficiency Research) is a research team at NVR led by Pavlo Molchanov.

-A young and dynamic research lab, we are a part of the Learning and Perception Research (LPR) at NVR and collaborating closely with both other organisations within NVIDIA and the broader academia.
+A young and a dynamic research lab, we are a part of the Learning and Perception Research (LPR) at NVR and collaborating closely with both other organisations within NVIDIA and the broader academia.

 Our interests include the development of new architectures and method for efficient LLM inference and training, pre-training of small language models, development of efficient vision-to-language models, and general improvements of deep learning models with an eye on their memory footprint, inference latency, and energy consumption.